mikaelsundell/dctl/README.md

 Introduction
 ---------

-A collection of continuously updated DCTLs (DaVinci Color Transform Language), primarily aimed at enhancing workflows using ARRI LogC3 in DaVinci Resolve.
-These DCTLs are  designed for photographers and cinematographers seeking a photographic approach to color correction and grading.
+A collection of continuously updated DCTLs (DaVinci Color Transform Language), primarily aimed at enhancing workflows using ARRI LogC3 and Cineon in DaVinci Resolve.
+These DCTLs are designed for photographers and cinematographers seeking a photographic approach to color correction and grading from log digital and film negatives.

 Installation and utils
 ---------